innovationOUtside/ouseful_jupyterlite_utils/README.md

 *Please check the source code for attribution of where the various hacks came from...
 I'll try to add proper attribution notices to this page when I get a chance...*

+## WARNING

+It's not immediately obvious to the user what files are available where.
+The following represents my superstitious understanding of how to work with files:

+- files in the file browser can be double clicked on and opened;
+- files that are saved from JupyterLab / RetroLab UI are saved into browser storage;
+- if you double click a file in the file browser, if it exists in browser storage, it will be loaded from there;
+- if a file is included in the JupyerLite distribution and appears in the file browser, if you delete the file, it will be deleted from browser storage but will still appear in the file browser; if you now open it, *the original distribution version* will be loaded back into browser storage and that is the version you will work with.
+- files that are downloaded from a URL and saved are saved into browser storage.

+If you want to access a datafile, (eg read a CSV file into *pandas*) you need to get it into browser storage somehow.
+For example:

+- access it from a URL and then save it to local storage;
+- double click on it in the file browser *and then save it* (this will put a copy into browser stroage).

 ## Handy Tricks